brunorijsman/rift-python/README.md

 <pre>
 (env) $ <b>python main.py</b>
-Command Line Interface (CLI) for Brunos-MacBook1 available on port 55018
+Command Line Interface (CLI) available on port 49178
 </pre>

 Note that you can simply type python instead of python3 because activing the environment automatically selected the right version of Python:

 <pre>
 (env) $ <b>which python</b>